Generic name: fosamprenavir [ fos-am-PREN-a-vir ]

-Fosamprenavir is used in combination with other medicines to treat patients who are infected with the human immunodeficiency virus (HIV).
+Fosamprenavir is used in combination with other medicines to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).

 Fosamprenavir may slow down the destruction of the immune system caused by HIV.
 This may help delay problems that are usually related to AIDS or HIV disease from occurring.
-However, fosamprenavir will not cure or prevent HIV infection, and it will not keep you from spreading the virus to other people.
-Patients who receive fosamprenavir may continue to have other problems usually related to AIDS or HIV disease.
+However, this medicine will not cure or prevent HIV infection, and it will not keep you from spreading the virus to other people.
+Patients who receive this medicine may continue to have other problems usually related to AIDS or HIV disease.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of fosamprenavir in infants and children 4 weeks of age and older who have not taken HIV medicines in the past called protease inhibitors.
 Use is not recommended in children younger than 6 months of age who have taken HIV medicines called protease inhibitors in the past.
 Safety and efficacy have not been established in infants younger than 4 weeks of age.